 Researchers should complete either a Social Behavioral Application or a Bioscience Application depending on the area of the research.
 Forms can be found at: https://researchintegrity.asu.edu/human-subjects.
-Researchers then submit the application using ERA IRB.
-In addition to submitting the IRB application, the researchers submit their recruitment materials, data collection tools, informed consent
+Researchers then submit the

 The Bioscience IRB is responsible for reviewing research involving invasive procedures (saliva, tissue, urine, or blood samples etc.), exercise science, dietary manipulation, human physiology, and studies that evaluate the safety or effectiveness of a medical product or procedure.
 The Social Behavioral IRB is responsible for reviewing research in behavioral or social science examining topics such as behavior, non-medical issues, opinions, personal and social history, and educational practice.
 Researchers who are not sure what form to submit should contact the ORIA for advice.